boldflight/BibleConverter/test_EPUB/output/jer.md

 ### New Leaders over a Regathered Remnant

-[1] The Lord says, “The leaders of my people are sure to be judged.
+[1] The **Lord** says, “The leaders of my people are sure to be judged.
 They were supposed to watch over my people like shepherds watch over their sheep.
 But they are causing my people to be destroyed and scattered.”
-[2] So the Lord God of Israel has this to say about the leaders who are ruling over his people: “You have caused my people to be dispersed and driven into exile.
+[2] So the **Lord** God of Israel has this to say about the leaders who are ruling over his people: “You have caused my people to be dispersed and driven into exile.
 You have not taken care of them.
 So I will punish you for the evil that you have done.
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!
 [3] Then I myself will regather those of my people who are still alive from all the countries where I have driven them.
 I will bring them back to their homeland.
 They will greatly increase in number.
 [4] I will install rulers over them who will care for them.
 Then they will no longer need to fear or be terrified.
 None of them will turn up missing.
-I, the Lord, promise it!
+I, the **Lord**, promise it!
 [5] “I, the Lord, promise that a new time will certainly come when I will raise up for them a righteous branch, a descendant of David.
 He will rule over them with wisdom and understanding